funkonaut/funkonaut.github.io/_posts/1111-01-03-recommended-setup.md

 ## All Users
 We recommend the following settings for all learners new to OpenSCAD:
-1. *In the Preferences sub menu (alt > e > p > p > enter)*
+1. *OPTIONAL: In the Preferences sub menu (alt > e > p > p > enter)*
-  - 3D View - uncheck "Show Warnings and Errors in 3D View" ???SHOULD WE DO THIS???
   - Editor - check "Auto-Indent" and uncheck "Enable Auto-Completion"*
-  - Advanced - uncheck "Show Welcome Screen"
 2. *In the Window Menu (alt > w)*
   - Click "Hide Customizer"
   - click "Hide Console"
 <br><br>
-**Note: Auto completion is a great addition to an editor but as you are learning it will help commit the syntax to memory to disable the feature*
+**Note: Auto completion is a great addition to an editor but as you are learning it will help you commit the syntax to memory to disable the feature.
+That said keep it on if you want.*
 <br><br><br>

 ## Blind Users
-We recommend the following settings for screen readers, we do not have any OpenSCAD application recommendation aside from the recommendation for all for blind learners new to OpenSCAD:
+We recommend the following settings for screen readers, we do not have any additional OpenSCAD application recommendation just make sure your screen reader is announcing all of the punctuation online and in OpenSCAD.
 <br><br>

 1. [Turn on high verbosity for web](https://www.freedomscientific.com/SurfsUp/Web_Verbosity.htm) this will make sure all code is read correctly in your tutorials.
 If you are on NVDA us NVDA + p to change the symbol level (punctuation level) to all.